Providing reasonable adjustments

 Students with disability, health or mental health conditions that affect their study or participation in University life are encouraged to register with the Disability Resource Centre (DRC).

 Once registered with the DRC, students are assigned a Disability Liaison Officer (DLO) who can help them access services and support appropriate to their needs.
-A DLO can prepare a Learning Access Plan (LAP) which lists a range of adjustments designed to minimise the educational disadvantage for the student.
-The LAP details these adjustments (e.g. breaks during seminars) for the information of Unit Chairs.
+A DLO can prepare an Access Plan which lists a range of adjustments designed to minimise the educational disadvantage for the student.
+The Access Plan details these adjustments (e.g. breaks during seminars) for the information of Unit Chairs.
 There are a variety of support available to students which is worked out on an individual basis for each student.

-Once a LAP has been endorsed by the ADTL, it is sent on to Unit Chairs via email@example.com.
-When a LAP has been received by a Unit Chair, the recommendations need to be implemented by the teaching and/or support staff for the unit as appropriate.
-Students are also given a copy of the endorsed LAP and are encouraged to refer to it in discussions with teaching staff.
+Once an Access Plan has been endorsed by the ADTL, it is sent on to Unit Chairs, usually at the beginning of each trimester.
+When an Access Plan has been received by a Unit Chair, the recommendations need to be implemented by the teaching and/or support staff for the unit as appropriate.
+Students are also given a copy of the endorsed Access Plan and are encouraged to refer to it in discussions with teaching staff.

-It is essential that as unit chair, you keep a confidential list of students who are entitled to a LAP to ensure all agreed adjustments are met.
+It is essential that as unit chair, you keep a confidential list of students who are entitled to an Access Plan to ensure all agreed adjustments are met.
 Note that adjustments that are related to End of Unit Assessment Tasks to Examination are automatically made by the DRC and Learning Innovations team.
 If students, DLOs or DUSA contact you with additional requests for adjustments, please refer them to the ADTL or BUSLAW FAPC firstname.lastname@example.org.

 Students in Special Circumstances

 At times you may have students enrolled in your unit that need to be provided with reasonable adjustments due to their living/employment or other circumstances.
-The Faculty is currently in the process of establishing clear guidelines to ensure a consistent approach is provided to students in such situations.
+If you are unsure, please contact the ADTL or BUSLAW FAPC email@example.com.

 If you have further questions that are not covered on this page, please contact firstname.lastname@example.org for advice.